 Discover all SaaS applications and related contracts: The first step to managing SaaS contracts involves identifying all SaaS applications across your organization.
 Look for employee-led purchases that may be unknown to your IT department.
 If your organization lacks a central database, you’ll need to contact individual teams or business units to determine your full SaaS inventory.

-Document contract details in a single system of record: Make sure to document these contract details in your central system of record:
+Make sure to document these contract details in your central system of record:

 - Start date: It’s also commonly referred to as the commencement or effective date.

 - End date: Depending on the application, the contract may refer to this as the renewal or termination date.

 - Termination notification length: This information typically appears in the termination section of SaaS agreements, and specifies the length of notice required to terminate the contract.